blukatdevelopment/UnchainedWorldsOld/character_creation/imperial_lineages.md

 Wild cats have been shooed from alleys for harboring a reputation of thieving and burglary.
 Their claws afford them a climbing speed of 30 feet and when used in unarmed attacks deals 1d4 slashing damage.
 You are proficient in stealth.
-Street cats include cheetahs and housecats.
+Wild cats include cheetahs and housecats.

 ##### Retractable claws
 Wild cats have claws that can extend or retract, allowing them to make make